SwiftKickMobile/SwiftAutoLayout/README.md

 As of now, SwiftLayout does not support AppKit, but is open to pull requests!

-SwiftLayout does not support anchors that both `UIView` and `UILayoutGuide` have, so `firstBaselineAnchor` and `lastBaselineAnchor` are not yet supported.
+SwiftLayout only supports anchors that both `UIView` and `UILayoutGuide` have, so `firstBaselineAnchor` and `lastBaselineAnchor` (which only exist on `UIView`) are not yet supported.
 Again, pull requests are welcome!

 ## Installation